NicoPauwels/Milestone-Project-3-Antwerp-Running-Society/readme/readme.md

 ## Acknowledgments

-* Antonio Rodriguez, my mentor for the continuous support and helpful feedback.
+* Antonio Rodriguez, my mentor for the continuous support and helpful feedback;
+* Kevin Loughrey, Code Institute tutor, for showing me the way on how to properly work with chronotimes;
-* John Traas, Code Institute tutor, for the continuous support and helpful feedback.
+* John Traas, Code Institute tutor, for the continuous support and helpful feedback;
-* Sean Murphy, Code Institute tutor , for the continuous support an helpful feedback.
+* Sean Murphy, Code Institute tutor , for the continuous support an helpful feedback;
 * Daisy McGirr, Code Institue mentor, for the continous support and helpful feedback.